Section 154 CrPC: Information in cognizable cases (FIR)

 (3) Any person aggrieved by a refusal on the part of an officer in charge of a police station to record the information referred to in subsection (1) may send the substance of such information, in writing and by post, to the Superintendent of Police concerned who, if satisfied that such information discloses the commission of a cognizable offence, shall either investigate the case himself or direct an investigation to be made by any police officer subordinate to him, in the manner provided by this Code, and such officer shall have all the powers of an officer in charge of the police station in relation to that offence.

-Condition: When a cognisable offence commits the information of that offence is necessary for the investigation of that offence.
+When a cognisable offence commits the information of that offence is necessary for the investigation of that offence.
 The police officer is specially authorised to conduct the investigation.
 Therefore, section 154 of CrPC provides that the officer-in-charge of the police station shall register such information and initiate an investigation for the collection of evidence and arrest of accused.

-Legal effect: When information discloses the commission of a cognisable offence then the police officer is bound to investigate the crime without permission or order of the Magistrate.
+When information discloses the commission of a cognisable offence then the police officer is bound to investigate the crime without permission or order of the Magistrate.
 The criminal justice system immediately comes in motion after receiving the FIR.

 In Lalita Kumari vs Govt.
 Of U.P.& Ors AIR 2014 SC the Supreme Court held that it is mandatory for the police officer to register the FIR if the information discloses the commission of a cognisable offence.
 He has no discretion except to register the FIR.

-Procedure: the officer-in-charge of the police station upon receiving the information shall reduce it into writing.
+The officer-in-charge of the police station upon receiving the information shall reduce it into writing.
 He shall take the signature of the informant on the FIR and read over to him.
 The police officer shall mark the information with a case crime number and enter the gist of information in the general diary.
 He shall forthwith send a report to the concerned Magistrate under section 157 crpc, to inform the court about the upcoming investigation.